 This Healthy Basil Port Wine Vinaigrette is the perfect crown to my Summer Melon Caprese Salad.
 Sweet, savory and delicious!
-Super easy to make especially if you have an immersion blender.
+Super easy to make especially if you have an immersion blender (paid link).
 Be sure and use a quality port wine, pinot noir and balsamic vinegar to make the basil vinaigrette dressing.
 It makes a big difference!

 How is this vinaigrette healthy?

 By making your own salad dressings and vinaigrettes, you automatically start with fresh ingredients which are better for you.
 No fake stuff.

 The health benefits of olive oil have long been proven, but did you know that balsamic vinegar has health benefits as well?
 Balsamic vinegar is high in antioxidants, helps to control blood sugar and blood glucose levels.

 Other ways this vinaigrette is healthy for you

 I have adapted the basic port wine vinaigrette recipe from Coriander and Lace and added my own touches.
 Here are my healthy changes:

 - To make it healthier and have less calories, instead of 1 tablespoon of oil, I used olive oil spray (paid link) (be sure to use a good quality oil in your oil mister (paid link)) to sauté the onions/shallots.